asa-leholland/GildedRoseKata/README.md

-# How to run this Kata
+# Gilded Rose Kata with C# Core

+_What's this kata thing?_ Code katas are concise exercises that focus on principles of design patterns and refactoring in software engineering.
+They serve as hands-on training grounds where developers practice applying these principles to real-world scenarios.
+By working on katas, software engineers learn how to recognize and implement design patterns effectively and refine their refactoring skills.

+_Why the Gilded Rose?_ This repo is branched off a template created from Emily Bache's [GildedRose-Refactoring-Kata](https://github.com/emilybache/GildedRose-Refactoring-Kata) repository, which in turn is derivative of Terry Hughes [original work](https://github.com/NotMyself/GildedRose).
+You can also read [Bobby Johnson's description of the origin of the kata](https://iamnotmyself.com/refactor-this-the-gilded-rose-kata/).
+I picked this kata to try specifically because a\) I had seen it repeatedly referenced across the internet and b\) as a kid I used to play World of Warcraft, from which the 'requirements' have been derived.
+Who knows, its possible that my long-abandoned WoW character could be in the trade district of Stormwind, drinking a pint at the Gilded Rose Inn as you read this very sentence...

+_Why C# Core?_ I'd never used C# before this Kata, and wanted to learn after I read Bobby Johnson's article ["Why Most Solutions to Gilded Rose Miss The Bigger Picture"](https://iamnotmyself.com/why-most-solutions-to-gilded-rose-miss-the-bigger-picture/), which suggests better practice at handling a legacy code situation if the Kata is performed in the original C#.
+After some desk research, it seemed to me at the time that most C# applications were done in tandem with the .NET core framework - not written using C# in isolation, so I chose to use C# within the .NET framework (aka C# Core).

+On that note, here are the [Gilded Rose Kata Requirements](GildedRoseRequirements.md).

+## Changes from Emily Bache's Refactoring Kata

+The following changes were made before starting:

+- all non-English requirements.txt files were removed because sadly I am only fluent in English
+- all non-C# Core projects (including standard C# and 'C# Verify') were removed
+- the N-Unit style [Fact] based Approval Tests file was removed, while the X-Unit style tests were kept - this was because I am more familiar with X-Unit style test suites like Pytest for Python and Jest for Typescript, and based on my limited desk research it appears that N-unit style frameworks are less common and less in style.
+Also, since both the N-Unit and X-Unit test suites in Emaily Bache's repostiory were failing (IE, this follows Michael Feathers definition of a 'legacy system' - one with no passing tests), the kata is starting from square zero.
+- the GildedRoseRequirements.txt file was converted to Markdown, because I prefer reading text files in Markdown using VS Code's live preview functionalities

+## Setting up the Kata

+I ran the Kata inside Visual Studio Code (my preferred IDE) on a Windows 11 PC.
+At first I thought I needed to use Visual Studio and struggled to configure equivalent of the Conventional Commits extension there before just trying the .NET build on VSCode - lo and behold, works just fine.
+The following steps were taken to get things up and running:

-- Install the .NET SDK (https://dotnet.microsoft.com/en-us/download/dotnet/thank-you/sdk-7.0.401-windows-x64-installer?journey=vs-code)
+- Install the .NET SDK (<https://dotnet.microsoft.com/en-us/download/dotnet/thank-you/sdk-7.0.401-windows-x64-installer?journey=vs-code>)
 - Add the .NET SDK installation directory to Path (on Windows)
-- Install the .Net Framework (https://dotnet.microsoft.com/en-us/download/dotnet-framework/thank-you/net481-web-installer)
+- Install the .Net Framework (<https://dotnet.microsoft.com/en-us/download/dotnet-framework/thank-you/net481-web-installer>)
 - run `cd csharpcore`
-- run `dotnet build`
+- run `dotnet build` to check the build and ensure eveything runs correctly

-## Changes from the Core Gilded Rose Refactoring Repo

-The following changes were made before starting:
-- all non-English requirements.txt files were removed because sadly I am only fluent in English
-- all non-C# Core projects (including standard C# and 'C# Verify') were removed because I wanted to use the most common C# development method, and that (based on my desk research) appears to be C# within the .NET framework (aka .NET Core).
-- the N-Unit style [Fact] based Approval Tests file was removed in favor of X-Unit style tests because I am more familiar with X-Unit style test suites like Pytest for Python and Jest for Typescript, and based on my limited desk research it appears that N-unit style frameworks are less in style.

-# Gilded Rose Refactoring Kata

-You can find out more about this exercise in my YouTube video [Why Developers LOVE The Gilded Rose Kata](https://youtu.be/Mt4XpGxigT4).

-I use this kata as part of my work as a technical coach.
-I wrote a lot about the coaching method I use in this book [Technical Agile Coaching with the Samman method](https://leanpub.com/techagilecoach).
-A while back I wrote this article ["Writing Good Tests for the Gilded Rose Kata"](http://coding-is-like-cooking.info/2013/03/writing-good-tests-for-the-gilded-rose-kata/) about how you could use this kata in a [coding dojo](https://leanpub.com/codingdojohandbook).
+- run `dotnet test` to run the unit test suite

-## How to use this Kata
+- ## How to use this Kata

 The simplest way is to just clone the code and start hacking away improving the design.
 You'll want to look at the ["Gilded Rose Requirements"](https://github.com/emilybache/GildedRose-Refactoring-Kata/blob/main/GildedRoseRequirements.txt) which explains what the code is for.
 I strongly advise you that you'll also need some tests if you want to make sure you don't break the code while you refactor.